-Diversification is said to be the only free lunch you will get in investing.
+Diversification is the only free lunch you will get in investing.
 Diversifying your investments can reduce the overall risk of your portfolio.
-Without going into details, owning a variety of uncorrelated assets will lower the long-term risk of your portfolio.
-I always recommend you have a portion of your portfolio in US Large Cap Blue Chip Stocks and add some exposure to Small Cap, International, and Emerging Market Stocks, Bonds and Alternative Assets such as Gold and Real Estate.
+Without going into detail, owning a mix of uncorrelated assets will lower the long-term risk of your portfolio.
+I always recommend that you have a portion of your portfolio in US Large Cap Blue Chip Stocks and add some exposure to Small Cap, International, and Emerging Market Stocks, Bonds and Alternative Assets such as Gold and Real Estate.

 Invest your idle cash

-One common issue I have seen amongst many of my clients is holding a significant amount of cash in their investment account.
+One common issue I have seen amongst some of my clients is holding a significant amount of cash in their investment and retirement accounts.
 The way I explain it is that most millennials are conservative investors.
 Many of them observed their parents’ negative experience during the financial crisis of 2008 and 2009.
-As a result, they are more risk averse than their parents.
+As a result, they became more risk-averse than their parents.

 However, keeping ample cash in your retirement account in your 30s will not boost your wealth in the long run.
 You are probably losing money as inflation is deteriorating the purchasing power of your idle cash.
-Even if you are a very conservative investor, there are ways to invest in your retirement portfolio without taking on a lot of risk.
+Even if you are a very conservative investor, there are ways to invest in your retirement portfolio without taking on too much risk.

 I talk about early retirement a lot often than one might imagine.
 The media and online bloggers have boosted the image of retiring early and made it sound a lot easier than it is.
-I am not saying that early retirement is an illusion, but it requires a great deal of personal and financial sacrifice before and after the target day of retirement.
+I am not saying that early retirement is an illusion, but it requires a great deal of personal and financial sacrifice.
 Unless you are born rich or rely on a huge payout, most people who retire early are very frugal and highly resourceful.
 If your goal is to retire early, you need to pay off your debt now, cut down spending and save, save and save.

 Build-in tax diversification